Should I change my PhD topic? I'm sure many of you have asked yourself that question.

 Project management is too complex, and therefore project management in research is regularly avoided.
 BUT - researchers can fix that with some simple approaches.

-Download If you’re like me, then COVID-19 has begun to impact your work, family, and social life in so many ways.
-From budget cuts due to low student numbers; to long lines at the supermarket for groceries; to hording toilet paper just in case; to longer school holidays; and of course working […]
+Download as PDF If you’re like me, then COVID-19 has begun to impact your work, family, and social life in so many ways.
+From budget cuts due to low student numbers; to long lines at the supermarket for groceries; to hording toilet paper just in case; to longer school holidays; and of course […]

 Another 13 things that help someone make the transition from academia to outside work.
 They aren’t in any order.
 Just listed and described as they popped into my head.

 Project management is a key part of academic research.
 Indeed, it is often put forward as a transferable skill.
 Although many academics are good at managing projects, my experience suggests many are not aware of the various approaches, resources and terminology used in project management.
 Thus, […]

 Project management in research is often talked about in the context of being a transferable skill.
 A skill you pick up in your PhD and research career that is useful outside research.
 However, do you actually manage your research projects?
 Or do they manage you?
 Do you employ a project […]

 The short answer - all!
 A PhD teaches a way of thinking about problems and solutions useful to all organisations.